mikemckiernan/Merlin/examples/Deploying-multi-stage-RecSys/README.md

-# NVIDIA Merlin Example Notebooks
+# Deploying a Multi-Stage Recommender System

 We created two jupyter notebook examples based on different stages of a Recommender Systems to demonstrate how to deploy a multi-stage Recommender Systems on Triton Inference Server.
 The notebooks demonstrate how to use NVTabular, Merlin Models and Merlin Systems libraries for ETL, training, and inference, respectively.